 Dr. Edmondson further explores the concept of psychological safety in her TEDx talk.

-How can I improve my psychological safety at work?
+How can I nurture my own psychological safety at work?

 A company culture that supports you and offers a space for you to voice your opinions and concerns is essential to your psychological safety.
 There are also steps you can take to nurture your own attitudes and well-being at work.